 Bradley F. Sorte

-His previous experience in business and clinical leadership, as the executive vice president and managing director of Caron’s Florida Continuum, continue to inform his work.
+Brad Sorte was appointed President & CEO following Doug Tieman’s retirement in July 2021.
+Backed by his extensive experience in both business and clinical leadership roles, Brad has a rich foundation to continue to propel Caron's mission and thought leadership forward.
 He remains committed to his goal of providing a culture in which the business of healthcare never interferes with the fundamental needs of each individual patient.

 Active in the Young Presidents Organization, Brad is a member of both the Philadelphia and Palm Beach chapters and serves on the board for Palm Beach.